GauthierDefrance/AutoFishing/ReadMe.md

 ## How to use the program ?

+The program need your game to be **ALWAYS** on screen.
+For the moment, it's better if you have two screens.
+One screen with your game, and another one with

 ##### Warning

 You need to have Python installed on your computer and in path.